Cghlewis/codebook-pkg-comparison/README.md

 A table of all packages I reviewed can be found here: https://cghlewis.github.io/codebook-pkg-comparison/

-There were other packages::functions() that I reviewed but I did not include them in the table if they give errors when working with `haven::labelled()` data (for example both `Hmisc::describe()` and `dataxray::make_xray()` give errors when data include value labels.
+There were other packages::functions() that I reviewed but I did not include them in the table if they give errors when working with `haven::labelled()` data (for example both `Hmisc::describe()` and `dataxray::make_xray()` give errors when data include value labels).
 If you see that I have mistakenly marked any category for any package, please let me know and I will update!

 Ultimately I have narrowed the table down to these 4 packages.
 These 4 packages work well with `haven::labelled()` data and they met an acceptable number of the above criteria.